Michael-Kidd/4th-Year---Emerging-Technology/README.md

 ## Acknowledgments
 ----

-Thank you to Dr. Ian McLoughlin for the course work, assistance and tutorials on completing the project
+Thank you to Dr. Ian McLoughlin for the course work, assistance and tutorials on completing the project.